 The strength of ownership language will vary based on the situation and the girl.
 Most of the time it’s best to start somewhat mild.
 A simple, “You like that, don’t you?” will do.

 From there you progress to, “Tell me how much you like it/my dick.”
 Not every girl is used to this treatment, and sometimes they won’t answer back.

-If she is quiet, pound a bit longer before saying, “Tell me how much you like my dick.”
+If she is quiet, have sex for a bit longer before saying, “Tell me how much you like my dick.”
 If you are forceful, she will begin repeating your affirmations.

 Having her repeat your affirmations is crucial.
 Again, this is why you start tamely.
 Far more important than any given affirmation is that she get into the pattern of repeating your affirmations.

 Every good salesperson will tell you that you must get the clients saying yes to something, anything, it doesn’t matter what.
 Just get a few yeses.

 You must get her into the pattern of repeating your affirmations.
 Start slowly: “This is good, isn’t it,” is better than throwing out, ”Tell me you’re a whore.”
 Rough sex, like all sex, is a slow seductive process.
 Enjoy the journey.

 (Under the bed restrain systems are a lot of fun and are surprisingly affordable.)

 Also use pronouns in your ownership language.
 Say, ”You’re my whore.”
 Always use my and never a.
 When you call a girl my whore, she feels good about herself.
 She feels, as all women desire to feel, wanted and desired and owned by a man.
 When you call her a whore, she feels fungible and lacks a sense of belonging.